Summary of Theology for Beginners by Frank Sheed

 [1] Witness of his nature – if we disobey the laws for the running of the car, the engine makes strange noises and at last comes to a stop.
 If we disobey the laws of the body, we have pain, and ultimately death.
 The stirring of conscience in the soul is like the strange noises in the engine and the pain in the body; it is a protest against misuse.

-That is why the very essence of the life of heaven is called the Beatific Vision – which means the seeing that causes bliss.
-Our will, the loving faculty, will be in direct contact with God.
-So it will be with every one of our powers – energizing at its very fullest upon its supreme object.
+The very essence of the life of heaven is called the Beatific Vision, which means the seeing that causes bliss.
+Every one of our powers – especially our intellect and will – will be energized at its very fullest upon its supreme object.
 And that, if you will think about it, is the definition of happiness.

 The life of heaven requires powers which by nature we do not possess.
 If we are to live, we must be given new powers.
 For heaven our natural life is not sufficient; we need supernatural life.
 We can have it only be God’s free gift, which is why we call it grace (gratis).